 Large yellow koi carp at surface of pond

-For routine health assessments, the best time to check in on fish health is during the Spring and Autumn (pre and post winter) when the disease risk is at its greatest.
+For routine health assessments, the best time to check in on koi health is during the Spring and Autumn (pre and post winter) when the disease risk is at its greatest.
 For the best management of fish health year round, biannual consultations are recommended.
+This service although designed for koi is suitable for other pond fish species such as goldfish and sturgeon.

 What to expect

-All fish will be sedated and examined using a specialised anaesthetic agent (MS-222) to reduce handling stress.
-Samples of mucous from the skin and small collections of gill tissue will be analysed under the microscope for parasite and health screening.
+All fish will be sedated and examined under a light sedation to reduce handling stress.
+Samples of mucus from the skin and small collections of gill tissue will be analysed under the microscope for parasite and health screening.

-Based on the results of the diagnostic tests and physical examination of your fish, a health report will be created detailing relevant husbandry recommendations and treatments if required.
+Based on the results of the diagnostic tests and physical examination of your koi, a health report will be created detailing relevant husbandry recommendations and treatments if required.

 Prices